 Workshop installation recommended

-The system is activated when the speed falls below 30 km/h.
-A signal indicates the distance to an object in front of or behind the car.
-When an object is indicated, the radio's/stereo's sound level is muted and a pulsating "buzzer tone" comes from the car's speakers.
-The tone starts to sound when approx. 80 cm remains to the obstacle and becomes a constant tone when the obstacle is approx. 30 cm from the bumper.
+The system is activated when reverse gear is engaged.
+When an object is indicated, the radio's/stereo's sound level is muted and a pulsating "buzzer tone" comes from the car's rear speakers.
+The tone starts to sound when approx. 150 cm remains to an obstacle and becomes a constant tone when the distance is approx. 30 cm from the rear bumper.
 The remaining distance is also displayed on the multimedia display in the centre console.

-The system can produce "false" signals as a reaction to external sound sources with the same frequency as the system's sensors.
-Typical sources are the horn, wet tires on asphalt, pneumatic brakes and motorcycle exhaust pipes.
+This system can produce "false" signals as a reaction to external sound sources with the same frequency as the system's sensors.
+Typical sources are the horn, wet tires on asphalt, air brakes and motorcycle exhaust pipes.

 Facts and advantages